-If there’s one criticism of Ruben Östlund’s Palme d’Or-winning The Square, it’s that his satire wasn’t so much shooting fish in a barrel as nuking a pod of whales in a glass of water.
-The art world is full of self-obsessed poseurs?
-You don’t say.
-His new film – the similarly geometrically-titled Triangle of Sadness – begins with a series of riffs on how vacuous the world of high fashion is.
+If there was one criticism of Ruben Östlund’s Palme d’Or-winning The Square, it’s that his satire wasn’t so much shooting fish in a barrel as nuking a pod of whales in a glass of water.
+Who knew the art world is full of self-obsessed poseurs?
+His new film, Triangle of Sadness, begins with a series of riffs on how vacuous the high fashion world is.

 Clark (Harris Dickinson) is a male model who appears to be on the verge of irrelevance.
 He’s paid a third of what his model/influencer girlfriend Yaya (Charlbi Dean) earns and flinches at having to pick up the bill for her, getting into an argument about gender roles which is half-Jordan Peterson and half-plain stingy.
 Starting as an embarrassing tiff in the restaurant, it continues in a taxi with a wonky rear window wiper and explodes in the middle of the sliding door of the hotel elevator.
 The structure of the argument will be repeated throughout the film.